marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/getenvironmentvariable.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: GET_ENVIRONMENT_VARIABLE, environment variable

 .. _get_environment_variable:

-.. index:: GET_ENVIRONMENT_VARIABLE

-.. index:: environment variable

 GET_ENVIRONMENT_VARIABLE --- Get an environmental variable
 **********************************************************